Minnesota property taxes: not the worst, but could be better

 How does Minnesota do on property taxes?

 Minnesota’s property tax rates rank slightly better than income tax rates but are still well above average.
 According to the Tax Foundation, Minnesota’s property tax rate ranked 19th among the states and the District of Columbia.
-Among its neighbors, Minnesota ranks better than Wisconsin, Iowa and South Dakota, only outdone by North Dakota.
+Among its neighbors, Minnesota ranks better than Wisconsin, Iowa, and South Dakota, and is outpaced only by North Dakota.

-So while not among the top, Minnesota still ranks highly on property taxes.
-And especially considering that Minnesotans also pay some of the country’s highest income tax rates, taxpayers could use some reform.
+So, while not among the top, Minnesota still ranks highly on property taxes.
+Given that Minnesotans also pay some of the country’s highest income tax rates, property tax reform is only necessary.